-Choosing the right SR&ED (Scientific Research & Experimental Development) consultant, getting the best price, getting the best service and having a successful relationship are key to a successful claim.
+Choosing the right SR&ED (Scientific Research & Experimental Development) consultant, getting the best price, getting the best service and having a successful relationship are keys to a successful claim.
 This guide will explain the areas to look for, questions to ask, and ways to evaluate a good fit.
-It will also walk you through what to expect from your SR&ED consultant who will become one of your success partners.
+It will also walk you through what to expect from your SR&ED consultant, who will become one of your success partners.

 What do SR&ED consultants do?